Muhakkima: Later developments

-The initial group of dissenters went to the village of Harura' near Kufa, where they elected an obscure soldier named Ibn Wahb al-Rasibi as their leader.
+The initial group of dissenters, including Hurqus ibn Zuhayr as-Sa'di, went to the village of Harura near Kufa, where they elected an obscure soldier named Abd Allah ibn Wahb al-Rasibi as their leader.
 This gave rise to their alternative name, al-Haruriyya.
 Other defectors from Kufa, where Ali's army had returned awaiting the outcome of arbitration, gradually joined the dissenters, while Ali persuaded some dissenters to return to Kufa.
-However, when the arbitration ended in a verdict unfavorable to Ali, a large number of his followers left Kufa to join Ibn Wahb, who had meanwhile moved his camp to another location along the Nahrawan canal.
+However, when the arbitration ended in a verdict unfavorable to Ali, a large number of his followers left Kufa to join ibn Wahb, who had meanwhile moved his camp to another location along the Nahrawan Canal.

 At this point, the Kharijites proclaimed Ali's caliphate to be null and void and began to denounce as infidels anyone who did not accept their point of view.
-From Nahrawan they began to agitate against Ali and raid his territories.
+From Nahrawan, they began to agitate against Ali and raid his territories.
 When attempts at conciliation failed, Ali's forces attacked the Kharijites in their camp, inflicting a heavy defeat on them at the Battle of Nahrawan in 658.
-This bloodshed sealed the split of Kharijites from Ali's followers, and Kharijite calls for revenge ultimately led to Ali's assassination in 661.
+This bloodshed sealed the split of the Kharijites from Ali's followers, and Kharijite calls for revenge ultimately led to Ali's assassination in 661.

-On larger scope, remnants of Hurqus group of Muhakkima al-Ula or the Haruriyya proto-Kharijites who has survived the battle of Nahrawan would later influenced the splinter sects of Azariqa, Sufriyyah, Ibadiyyah, Yazidiyyah, Maimuniyyah, Ajaridah, al-Baihasiyyah, and the Najdat radical sects.
-These violent warrior sects will plagued the entire history of Rashidun Caliphate, Umayyad, and Abbasid with endemic rebellions.
+On a larger scope, remnants of Hurqus' group of the Muhakkima al-Ula or the Haruriyya proto-Kharijites who had survived the battle of Nahrawan would later influence the splinter sects of Azariqa, Sufriyyah, Ibadiyyah, Yazidiyyah, Maimuniyyah, Ajaridah, al-Baihasiyyah, and the Najdat radical sects.
+These violent warrior sects would plague the entire history of the Rashidun, Umayyad, and Abbasid Caliphates with endemic rebellions.